Entries Tagged 'Features' ↓

 How To Use DAP’s Default Password

-Starting DAP 3.8, DAP has a new feature where you can ask DAP to always generate a pre-chosen, default password of your choice for all new members.
+DAP has a feature where you can ask DAP to always generate a pre-determined, default password of your choice for all new members.

-This is especially helpful for new users, if instead of DAP, you want a third-party service like Aweber to send out the new member’s “Welcome Email” which contains their email and password.
+This is especially useful if you want a third-party service like Aweber – instead of DAP – to send out the new member’s “Welcome Email” which contains their email and password.

 Since DAP is unable to pass the randomly generated password to Aweber, instead, you can setup a default password by going to